aasharma90/LightWeight_RefineNet/README.md

 1) Train the model yourself.
 Simply run ```source train.sh```
 2) Download the pre-trained checkpoint from [here](https://www.dropbox.com/s/e7jqd3r3frfvd1r/checkpoint.pth.tar?dl=0) and place it at ```ckpt/run_20190219/```.
 Then, simply run ```source test.sh```.
 It will produce the aforementioned score and also save the predicted labels at ```outputs/run_20190219/cityscapes/```

-For either, ensure you've downloaded the dataset first (from [here](https://www.cityscapes-dataset.com/downloads/)) and modified the directory params accordingly (in ```src/config.py``` or ```src/test.py```).
+For either, ensure that you've downloaded the dataset first (from [here](https://www.cityscapes-dataset.com/downloads/)) and modified the directory params accordingly (in ```src/config.py``` or ```src/test.py``` depending upon whether your are training or testing).
 Feel free to experiment with other training configurations, and kindly inform me if you can achieve a better validation/test score.